All Party Hill Leaders Conference

 The party had made major gains in the Meghalaya Legislative Assembly from 1970 to 1982.
 They were in power almost 10 years and the party has given four chief minister to Meghalaya state.

 APHLC fought elections and secured 11 out of 15 seats in Assam Legislative Assembly reserved for autonomous hill districts.

+The present President is James Hanse.
+In 2023, APHLC joined United Opposition Forum in Assam and subsequently Indian National Developmental Inclusive Alliance.